How the Depop Algorithm Works in 2026 (And How to Beat It)

 Getting on the Explore Page

-Explore is Depop's curated discovery feed, and landing there can send massive traffic to a listing.
-It's part algorithm, part editorial — Depop's team curates some of it, while the algorithm fills the rest based on what's trending, what's getting early engagement, and what fits a buyer's browsing patterns.
+Explore is Depop's discovery feed, and landing there can send massive traffic to a listing.
+It's part algorithm, part editorial — Depop's team curates some of it, while the rest fills based on trending content, early engagement, and buyer browsing patterns.
+The listings that tend to show up share common traits:

 When to List and Refresh